A Comparative Analysis of the Effects of Modernism on Alienation and Existential Challenges in Dystopian Literature: Kafka and Huxley

 Abstract

-Literature has always been a platform for exploring human identity and existential issues.
-This study, employing a comparative approach, examines the similarities and differences between Franz Kafka's *The Metamorphosis* and Aldous Huxley's *Brave New World*.
-The research analyzes the methods of representing the existential challenges of modern humanity and examines the narrative and conceptual elements influencing these works.
-Furthermore, the social and philosophical themes within these texts are analyzed, highlighting the shared focus of the authors on social concerns and the impacts of modernism.
-The findings reveal that the authors, through character development and symbolic narratives, depict the transformation of internal bureaucracies into totalitarian systems, which are the products of global modernism.
-In addition to focusing on alienation, social isolation, and the influence of technology, these works provide a foundation for better understanding and mitigating the existential challenges faced by modern humans.
-The application of a comparative approach in this analysis enables a deeper examination of philosophical and social themes and enhances the understanding of modernism's effects on human identity.
+Literature has always served as a platform for exploring human identity and existential issues.
+This research employs a comparative approach to examine the similarities and differences between Franz Kafka's novel The Metamorphosis and Aldous Huxley's Brave New World.
+The study analyzes the methods used to represent the existential challenges of modern humans and investigates the narrative and conceptual factors at play in both works.
+It also dissects the social and philosophical themes within these texts, highlighting the shared concerns of the authors regarding social issues and the impacts of modernism.
+The findings of this analysis show that the authors, through characterization and symbolic narratives, have depicted the evolution of internal bureaucracy into the comprehensive totalitarian systems that are a product of global modernism.
+Beyond their focus on alienation, social isolation, and the impact of technology, these works have provided a framework for a better understanding and mitigation of the existential challenges faced by modern individuals.
+The use of a comparative approach in this analysis has enabled a deeper examination of philosophical and social themes and a better understanding of the effects of modernism on human identity.

 Keywords